Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Introduction

 In this work, we introduce a fundamentally different approach based on stochastic sampling of loop configurations via Markov chain Monte Carlo (MCMC).
 Rather than summing analytical corrections that may diverge, we directly sample the loop configurations appearing in the exact high-temperature expansion of the partition function.
 For any pairwise Markov random field with symmetric edge potentials $\psi(s_i, s_j)$, this expansion expresses the partition function as the BP result multiplied by a sum over all valid loop configurations, weighted by products of edge weights $u_e$.
-For the Ising model, this reduces to $u = \tanh(\beta J)$.
-Each loop configuration is a subgraph where every vertex has even degree, corresponding precisely to the generalized loops appearing in the Chertkov-Chernyak expansion.
+Each loop configuration is a subgraph where every vertex has even degree.
 By sampling these configurations stochastically, we avoid convergence issues entirely.
 The Monte Carlo estimator is unbiased regardless of correlation strength, with accuracy controlled only by sampling statistics.

-This approach is inspired by diagrammatic Monte Carlo methods in quantum many-body theory~\cite{prokofev1998polaron,vanhoucke2010diag,kozik2010diagrammatic}, where Feynman diagrams contributing to Green's functions are sampled stochastically rather than summed analytically.
-Just as diagrammatic Monte Carlo can access strong-coupling regimes where perturbation theory diverges, our loop Monte Carlo can access strong-correlation regimes where analytical loop series fail.
+This approach is inspired by diagrammatic Monte Carlo methods in quantum many-body theory~\cite{prokofev1998polaron,kozik2010diagrammatic,wang2025variational}, where Feynman diagrams contributing to Green's functions are sampled stochastically rather than summed analytically.
+Just as diagrammatic Monte Carlo can access strong-coupling regimes where perturbation theory diverges, our loop Monte Carlo can access strong-correlation regimes where analytical loop series could fail.
 The key insight is that while the number of loop configurations grows exponentially with system size, Monte Carlo importance sampling can efficiently explore this space, focusing computational effort on configurations that contribute most to the partition function.